🎓 1,900 Students Educated in Sleep... and Counting. Set Your School Date!

 Circadian Rhythm Disorder (CRD)

 Most people operate on a 24-hour biological clock that is synchronized with bodily hormone production and natural light and darkness.
-These 24-hour cycles are collectively known as the circadian rhythm, and they play a major role in our sleep cycle.
+These cycles are known as the circadian rhythm.

 Learn More